 24. What if I feel a comment made on my profile is inappropriate?

 WWOOF-USA's policy is to review any posted comments that may be inappropriate on our website.
 Once we are notified of a potentially inappropriate comment, we ask for further explanation from both sides, and suspend the comment for review.
 The Comment Review Board is composed of one impartial WWOOFer, one impartial host, and one member of our Board of Directors.
 These three parties will examine the original comment and response, and make a decision regarding the posting of the comment on the profile.
 If the Review Board does not approve the comment, the commenter is welcome to repost a revised comment at any time after the original has been removed from the profile.
 Further, we have a "three strikes you are out" policy regarding negative comments.
-If a farm or WWOOFer receives three negative comments from different individuals it is our policy that they will be removed from the WWOOF-USA organization.
+If a farm or WWOOFer receives three negative comments based on separate individual cases it is our policy that they will be removed from the WWOOF-USA organization.

 25. What is WWOOF’s policy on sex offenders and /or convicted felons?

 WWOOF-USA does not knowingly allow sex offenders or convicted felons to

 participate in the WWOOF program, unless they apply to us prior to application.
 If we receive notification that a member is in violation of this policy, we reserve the right to revoke membership

 If a potential member feels that their circumstances warrant further consideration, we request they provide a written explanation to: firstname.lastname@example.org.
 This information will be reviewed by a committee with regard to the safety of our members.
 Failure to provide further explanation, falsification, or omission of data will result in denial of or revocation of membership.